derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-If you want to scrape credits for the entire list and you have a header row in your csv, enter 1, otherwise enter 0.
-If you want to skip a certain number of rows of people, enter the number of rows you want to skip.
-This can be useful if you're processing names in batches.
+If you have a header row in your csv, enter 1, otherwise enter 0.

 The script will then start adding people to neo4j and you'll see a confirmation for each person as they're added.